ovh/the-bastion/doc/sphinx/using/specific_ssh_clients_tutorials/putty.rst

 .. image:: putty3.png
    :alt: Creating an account on The Bastion

-Now, you can close ``PuTTYgen`` (as you've saved the private and public key in their respective files, you'll be able to use them later), and open ``PuTTY`` itself:
+Now, you can close ``PuTTYgen`` (as you've saved the private and public keys in their respective files, you'll be able to use them later), and open ``PuTTY`` itself:

 .. image:: putty4.png